West Mercia police officer jailed for Telford and Stourbridge off-duty assaults

-The first incident was in Telford in September 2021 and the second in Stourbridge in October 2021.
-Both assaults took place the man was off duty.
+The first incident was in Telford, in September 2021, and the second in Stourbridge, in October 2021.
+Both assaults took place when PC Lewis Catley was off duty.

-PC Lewis Catley, who was based in Bromsgrove, was sentenced to 16 weeks in prison, suspended for 12 months, today .
+Catley, who was based in Bromsgrove, was sentenced to 16 weeks in prison, suspended for 12 months, on Friday.

 He was found guilty of two counts of assault by beating at Kidderminster Magistrates' Court on June 8.